jina-ai/jina/docs/how-to/docker-compose.md

 - 1 for the `gateway` which is the entrypoint of the `Flow`.
 - 2 associated with the encoder for the two Replicas.
-- 2 associated with the indexer for the two Shards.
+- 3 associated with the indexer, one for the Head and two for the Shards.

 Now, you can deploy this Flow :